TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Quickstart.rst

    beginning with `file:///` to access the files in the rendered directory:
    `file:///` ... `Documentation-GENERATED-temp/Result/project/0.0.0/Index.html`.

-   If you structured the documentation correctly, an :file:`Index.rst` is always on the top level directory under the directory :file:`Documentation`.
+   If you structured the documentation correctly, :file:`Index.rst` is always on the top level directory under the directory :file:`Documentation`.

    The renderer will create the file :file:`Index.html` from that.
 The path